c-hive/basics/docker-build-cache/README.md

 Run (ubuntu)

 ```
-sudo DOCKER_BUILDKIT=1 docker build . --progress plain
+DOCKER_BUILDKIT=1 docker build . --progress plain --no-cache
 ```

-Modify `Gemfile` (e.g. remove a gem) and run the command again.
-Notice that the previously downloaded gem is loaded from cache and is not re-installed.
+Modify `package.json` (e.g. remove a dependency) and run the command again.
+Notice that the previously downloaded dependency is loaded from cache and is not re-installed.